hamdankalyar/JS-Code-Challenges-Hub/README.md

 6. Compare your solution with the provided solutions in the `solutions` folder (optional).
 7. Repeat the process for other challenges and continue learning and improving!

+## License

+This project is licensed under the [MIT License](./LICENSE).
+You can find more details in the LICENSE file.

 Happy coding!